 Overview

-FBA inventory is comprised of the products sent to Amazon Fulfillment Centers and can be used for multi-channel fulfillment as well.
-To set up FBA inventory, you will need an FBA-type warehouse set under the channel warehouse settings.
+FBA inventory is comprised of the products sent to Amazon Fulfillment Centers, which can also be used for multi-channel fulfillment purposes.
+To set up your FBA inventory, you need to configure an FBA-type warehouse in the channel warehouse settings.

 FBA Inventory Update